What is a CIO? Everything you need to know about the Chief Information Officer explained | ZDNet

 In comparison to other c-suite positions, the CIO role is a relatively new one.
 IT professionals were first employed by many firms through the 1970s and 1980s to help their businesses use mainframe computers.
 As the use of computing evolved, so did technology leadership, with the first CIOs beginning to take up position during the 1980s.
 During the next decade, the roles of IT director and CIO became more commonplace.

 Since the turn of the millennium, the CIO position has been through a tumultuous period of change.
-Rather than simply buying IT and managing operational concerns, CIOs now have a much more outward facing role, largely thanks to the rise of the internet.
-With the rise of cloud computing and outsourcing, many technical solutions are no longer sourced directly by the in-house IT team.
+Rather than simply buying IT and managing operational concerns, CIOs now have a much more outward-facing role, largely thanks to the rise of the internet.
+With the use of cloud computing and outsourcing, many technical solutions are no longer sourced directly by the in-house IT team.
 Instead, CIOs take a strategic view, helping the rest of the business make the most of technology.

+- IT strategy: How to talk to the boss about your great ideas

 Who forms part of the CIO organisation?

 As modern CIOs spend a lot of time outside the IT department, they are increasingly reliant on a team of trusted lieutenants to help manage key areas of provision.
-CIOs will have a team reporting to them across a range of areas that could potentially include items such as IT security, procurement, maintenance, development, integration, maintenance, support, business analysis and account management.
+CIOs will have a team reporting to them across a range of areas that could potentially include items such as IT security, procurement, maintenance, development, integration, maintenance, support, business analysis, and account management.

 Some CIOs also take responsibility for closely related areas, particularly facilities management and personnel security.
+In fact, Gartner predicts CIOs will be as responsible for culture change as chief HR officers by 2021.
 The size of the internal team and the number of direct reports varies considerably depending on the size of the business and its use of external service provision, either through outsourcing or the cloud.

 It is also important to note the traditional hierarchies of the CIO organisation remain in a state of flux.
 Automation is likely to lead to the replacement of some tasks.
 The ability of line-of-business employees to source their own services directly from the cloud will also impact the size of the IT department.
-Rather than commanding vast armies of in-house developers a CIO may be managing a set of contracts with external service providers instead.
+Rather than commanding vast armies of in-house developers, a CIO may be managing a set of contracts with external service providers instead.

 - Enterprise IT security planning: Five ways to build a better strategy